Naza6/Naza6/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am eager to explore and gain experience in this field.
+My journey in computer science has led me to develop an interest in cybersecurity, and I am eager to explore and gain experience in this field.

 ## Projects Snippets